 Luckily, figuring out how to find scholarships is an easy task.
 The first step to finding excellent scholarship opportunities is to talk to your guidance counselor or financial aid advisor.
 They should have the most up-to-date information on local scholarships, allowing you to start your search off on the right foot.

 After discussing possibilities with your advisor or counselor, continue your search online with Going Merry!
 Inspired by what the Common App has done for college applications, we make the scholarship application process much simpler by allowing you to apply directly to scholarships through our site.
 Simply fill out your profile, then we’ll match you with the scholarships that are best for you and let you apply directly.
 You can even upload documents, like letters of recommendation or transcripts, and reuse them for every application.

-The best part about scholarships is that they’re available to all sorts of people in all different situations.
+The best part about scholarships is that they’re available to all sorts of people in all different situations and can be applied to both traditional and online colleges.
 Whether you’re transferring schools, majoring in marketing, or just looking for scholarships that only apply to residents of your state, there’s something for you!
 Most scholarship applications take some time to complete, but if you’re short on time you can also consider scholarship sweepstakes.
 Check out our list of essay-free scholarships for an idea of where to get started!